 - On a transparent copy such as this, the drums really punch through the dense mixes clearly, giving the music more life and energy

 - “…it’s a transitional album, bridging the gap between Crime of the Century and the forthcoming Breakfast in America… [it] has plenty of fine moments aside from ‘Give A Little Bit,’ including the music hall shuffle of ‘Loverboy,’ the Euro-artiness of ‘From Now On,’ and the ‘Fool on a Hill’ allusions on ‘Fool’s Overture.'”

-- If you’re a fan, this 1977 Art Rock Classic from Supertramp belongs in your collection.
+- If you’re a Supertramp fan like me, this Art Rock classic from 1977 belongs in your collection

 This vintage A&M pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.